DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/10-03 Item Spawning.md

 - Spawn items @ the end portal
 - Make sure the player *interacts* with the object?
-	- ehhh what if they don't want to pick
+	- ehhh what if they don't want to pick it up?
+This essentially forces the player to do whatever the game wants it to?